 Casting Tom Hanks as Mr. Rogers for A Beautiful Day in the Neighborhood is as perfect a casting as you can get.
 I don’t think anyone would say Hank’s face really resembles Fred Rogers’ jaw structure or cheekbones, even if he nails the soft-spoken, patient drawl that made the famed children’s show host sound so endearing.
 But having the nicest actor in Hollywood play one of the nicest men in pop culture seemed fixated on a different goal: capturing the essence of what Mr. Rogers meant to 40+ years worth of neighbors.
 We already got insight into Mr. Rogers’ history with last year’s acclaimed tearjerker documentary Won’t You Be My Neighbor.
 Instead, A Beautiful Day in the Neighborhood wants to look at how that image is reciprocated by a world now skeptical of radical kindness.
 It’s also not the movie you think it is.

 Mr. Rogers isn’t really the focus of this film, acting more as an omnipresent spiritual narrator for the man interviewing him.
 In fact, the narrative structure for A Beautiful Day in the Neighborhood really surprised me, opening up like…. well a two-hour long episode of Mr. Rogers’ Neighborhood, complete with Hanks’ Fred Rogers entering his set, switching to his iconic cardigan and sneakers, even a ‘Picture Picture’ video segment later on.
 Director Marielle Heller (Can You Ever Forgive Me) reinforces this pastiche aesthetic by imposing old TV grainy specs over the Roger segments to make it feel like a PBS nostalgia trip, suggesting that the audience are still “neighbors” at heart.
-It also makes the following storyline slightly darker and more ambiguous than the trailers implied.
+This only serves to surprise viewers with a darker and more ambiguous storyline than the trailers implied.

 Loosely inspired by Tom Jund’s 1998 Esquire magazine interview with Rogers, the Jund stand-in is Lloyd Vogel (The Americans’ Matthew Rhys), a high-profile but somewhat jaded journalist.
 He writes good articles that, as Lloyd puts it, “change a broken world with our words,” but interviewees often regard them as hit pieces.
 Living with his wife Andrea (Susan Kelechi Watson) and their newborn son Gavin, Lloyd’s first time father fears are kicked up a notch with the return of his deadbeat dad Jerry (Chris Cooper), whom he still resents for abandoning his mom while she was dying.
 In other words, this is the type of guy who doubts that Fred Rogers- the nice TV host who plays with hand puppets in a fantasy setting- could be the real deal.